yadhukrishnapk/Instant-gains/typeScript/basics.md

 ## 5. Never Type

+In TypeScript, never is a type that represents values which never occur.
+It's used primarily in scenarios where a function will never return a value, either because it always throws an error or it runs indefinitely.
+The never type is assignable to every other type, but no type, except never itself, is assignable to never.

 Represents values that never occur:
 - Functions that always throw errors
 - Functions with infinite loops